-A Chili Cook-Off is held the last Saturday in March.
+A Chili Cook-Off is being held April 5th.
 Contestants are not limited to Decatur residents.
 Winners of first through third places receive trophies.
 Each entrant pays an entry fee and prepares one crock pot of chili.
 After samples are removed for judging, the public is invited to purchase samples of each for a nominal fee.

 An Easter Egg Hunt is held for youngsters by six age categories ranging from 2 and under through 6th grade.
 The children hunt for plastic eggs each containing a dime and for one large golden egg in each of the age groups.
 The lucky child finding the golden egg receives a five dollar bill.